near/docs/docs/1.concepts/1.basics/protocol.md

 For example, Bitcoin uses the _proof-of-work_ (PoW) mechanism, which is based on assumptions from cryptography - it would take an unreasonable amount of computing power to manipulate chain state that was already written.

 NEAR Protocol is a _proof-of-stake_ (PoS) network.
-In PoS, the validators (people who operate computers that are responsible for writing the blockchain state), deposit a large amount of money (they _stake_ tokens), which serves as an "insurance" for their honesty.
+In PoS, validator operators (people who operate computers that are responsible for writing the blockchain state), deposit a large amount of money (they _stake_ tokens), which serves as an "insurance" for their honesty.
-Validators oversee each other, and if a validator is detected as malicious, it gets "slashed" - the money he staked is taken away from him.
+Validators oversee each other, and if someone is detected as malicious, it gets "slashed" - the money he staked is taken away from him.
 For participation in this activity, validators receive rewards - more tokens.
 The more you stake, the more rewards you get.
 In PoS networks an attempt to manipulate the chain would mean -

-- taking control over a large amount of validators at once, and
+- taking control over the majority of the validators at once, so that the malicious activity won't be flagged as such, and
-- putting large sum of capital at risk, because an unsuccessful attack would mean slashing your staked tokens.
+- putting very large sum of capital at risk, because an unsuccessful attack would mean slashing your staked tokens.

-That means - the larger the network (the more validators there are), the better is security, because it makes it difficult to overtake the network.
+That means - the larger the network (the more validators there are), the better its security, because it makes it difficult to overtake the network.

 ## Want to dig deeper?